 What Do I Need to Become an HVAC Helper?

 For anyone interested in being an HVAC helper, individuals typically need to complete a vocational training program or an apprenticeship.
-Completing either may take several months to a year, and should provide hands-on training in the installation and maintenance of HVAC systems.
-Many programs extend classes to cover related subjects, such as electrical theory and safety practices.
+It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
+Some programs may also include classes in related subjects, such as electrical theory and safety practices.

-Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, like the HVAC Excellence or the Air Conditioning Contractors of America.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
 You'll become certified after passing an exam, although some programs also require sufficient on-site work experience or continuing education credits.

 How Much Does an HVAC Helper Make?

-The average salary of an HVAC helper varies depending on factors such as their total experience, the region where they work and the type of company they work for.
+The average salary of an HVAC helper varies depending on factors such as how much experience they have, the region where they work and the type of company they work for.

-According to the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, although some HVAC helpers may have an opportunity to earn more.
-With experience and completing more training, HVAC helpers may be able to advance to become fully certified HVAC technicians, increasing their annual salaries.
+As reported by the Bureau of Labor Statistics, the median annual wage for HVAC helpers is approximately $37,000, though a few HVAC helpers may have an opportunity to earn more.
+With experience and completing more training, HVAC helpers can transition to becoming truly professional HVAC technicians, increasing their annual salaries.

-Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+All in all,, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+After training and education programs are complete, an HVAC helper can expect to be a valuable part of the HVAC industry.